vecna/trackmap/README.md

 # Support the collection

-The procedure reported use an apt-get based system (Debian/Ubuntu etc), and a couple of experimental option (Vagrant and Docker)
+The procedure reported use an apt-get based system (Debian/Ubuntu etc).
+A couple of experimental option Vagrant and Docker, are currently unmaintained (until some volunteer in github do such :))

-**RUN THIS TESTS VIA Tor IS POINTLESS**: because the important data is obtained via traceroute, and works in a lower level than Tor (also works in UDP, that cannot be anonymised), so if you don't feel safe, just don't contribute.
-Anyhow no personal information is collected, your computer is just used to see "how your ISP connects citizens like you"
+### Special condition where you can't run the software:

+  * over **Tor** network: because a traceroute cannot run over it, this mean that your web connection appear from a different network point that your traceroutes, and this will bring unacceptable results
+  * Network filtering ICMP packets: because a traceroute receives ICMP time exceeded packets and the results would be incomplete, this will be display by the software itself
+  * **Internet** lines **with a lot of packet loss** (WiFi/WiMax which is far from the access point):  because a traceroute is based on a protocol which does not support re-transmission and the possibility of having incomplete results would be high
+  * **VPN** you can run this test via VPN, but you've to specify the country of your endpoint.
+If you are in the USA and you've a VPN ending in Sweden, you have to specifiy **-c sweden**, I suggest you add also the option **-i**.

-Tor is used when the script has completed the collection, because we anonymize the users interacting with us.
+Tor shall be used when the script has completed the collection, because we anonymize the users interacting with us.

 ### if you're in Ubuntu